facebook/react-native-website/docs/new-architecture-library-intro.md

 ### Supported Types

 When using Flow or TypeScript, you will be using [type annotations](https://flow.org/en/docs/types/) to define your spec.
-Keeping in mind that the goal of defining a JavaScript spec is to ensure the generated native interface code is type safe, the set of supported types will be those that can be mapped one-to-one to a corresponding type on the native platform.
+Keeping in mind that the goal of defining a JavaScript spec is to ensure the generated native interface code is type-safe, the set of supported types will be those that can be mapped one-to-one to a corresponding type on the native platform.

 <!-- alex ignore primitive -->

-In general, this means you can use primitive types (strings, numbers, booleans), and function types, object types, and array types.
+In general, this means you can use primitive types (strings, numbers, booleans), function types, object types, and array types.
 Union types, on the other hand, are not supported.
 All types must be read-only.
 For Flow: either `+` or `$ReadOnly<>` or `{||}` objects.
 For TypeScript: `readonly` for properties, `Readonly<>` for objects, and `ReadonlyArray<>` for arrays.

 > See Appendix [II.
 Flow Type to Native Type Mapping](new-architecture-appendix#ii-flow-type-to-native-type-mapping).
 > See Appendix [III.
 TypeScript to Native Type Mapping](new-architecture-appendix#iii-typescript-to-native-type-mapping).